 “Was worried I dented it,” he says matter-of-factly as he sets it down.
 “So, what did it feel like?
 The inside of its head, I mean.”

 She feels her neck grow warm and climbs back onto her bronzong.
 “I have to get back.”
-As soon as the bronzong is in the air, she clicks through each channel to get a sense of what’s happening and hears—
+As soon as they’re in the air, she clicks through each channel to get a sense of what’s happening and hears—

-“—too big,” Taira says.
-“Scouts say this is the final wave, but it’ll be bigger than the rest.”
+“—soon,” Taira says.
+“Scouts think it’s the final wave, but it looks bigger than the rest.”

 “If they hit us, we’ll collapse,” Misty says, voice frank.
 “We weren’t prepared to take on the whole island.”